sahithyandev/s1/src/content/docs/properties-of-materials/degradation/02-metals.md

 Measure of a metal's ability to work as a anode or cathode.
 Measured in reference to hydrogen.
 Denoted by $E^\theta$. $ $

+## Electrochemical series

+A series of pure metals in the order of their standard electrode potential.
+Alloys and other materials are not listed.

 ## Cell